abyssDS/sfmlWiki/TutorialImageManager.md

 	return images_[filename];
 }
 ```
-In the first part of this function, as I've already mentioned, we're looking for the image and check, wether it has already been loaded.
+In the first part of this function, as I've already mentioned, we're looking for the image and check, whether it has already been loaded.
 If not we have to load and register it.
 And if it is not possible to load any image it will be filled with an empty image to prevent runtime-errors(of course it would also be possible to throw an exception, if you want to).
 Maybe it is sometimes necessary to unload an image.
 For this reason let's add some functions which have to remove some images:
 ```c++
 void image_manager::delete_image( const sf::Image& image )